rich1120/Python-Projects/PyCube/README.md

 Implementation of the classic "spinning cube" render using PyGame, with a twist.
-It can track your mouse movement instead of rotating freely, as well as change colors.
+It can track your mouse movement instead of rotating freely, as well as change colors and speed of rotation.